Why You Should Work With a Single FMO

 A very good agent may be doing 12-15 Medicare apps per month, but they may have it spread out across six different FMOs.
 If you look at the example below, this agent could easily be making $3,000-$4,000 or more monthly in new business plus renewals.

 However, from the perspective of National Contracting Center (NCC) or any other FMO, this agent is ONLY writing two or three apps per month.
 While the production is appreciated, no FMO can justify spending considerable resources helping this agent.
 The production with any single FMO is just too low.
 Nothing personal, just business.

 Here is the point: if this agent were to bring all of his contracts to NCC, suddenly we see 13 apps per month!
 Now we can justify working with him more closely.
 We can spend the necessary time on his personalized marketing plan.
 We can include him in our Marketing Assistance Program.
 We can help him increase his production to qualify for our agent trip every April.
 We can help him go from a good agent to an elite agent, and NOW we know his name.

 Consolidate Your Contracts with NCC

 If you are an agent that is spread across multiple FMOs, think about the support you are getting from them and consider bringing your business to NCC.
-If it doesn’t work out, we’ll release you with no hard feelings.
+If it does not work out, we will release you with no hard feelings.
 Give us a chance to prove our value to you and come see why NCC is one of the fastest-growing FMOs in the nation.